The Rock Scene of The Sixties

 PS

-Inspired by Chris Curtis, as a hommage for the man, back in the 80s I recorded an instrumental version of "Everything You Do" - one of many fine songs on the "Sounds Like Searchers" LP.
+Inspired by Chris Curtis, as a hommage to the man, back in the 80s I recorded an instrumental version of "Everything You Do" - one of many fine songs he wrote and sang.

 nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn